bradleyeckert/chad/verilog/boards/Xilinx/README.md

 The `myapp` project generates `myappraw.bin`, which is the boot code and dictionary.
 The board's flash part is `s25fl128sxxxxxx0-spi-x1_x2_x4`.
-With the implementation open, the bitstream properties has additional options you can set such as the SCLK speed, SPI width, etc.
+With the implementation open, the bitstream properties has additional options you can set such as the SCLK speed, SPI width, etc. You need to set those properties if you want a usable bitstream.
+For example, the default SPI clock is 3 MHz.

 Set your serial terminal to 3M baud, echo locally.
+Chad'e `term` utility works from the command line, leveraging the terminal's cooked mode.